LockTar/AzureAdApplicationManagement/README.md

 In order to use these tasks, a **prerequisite must be done** otherwise you will get an **unauthorized error**.
 Follow the steps below to fix the permission issue:

-1. Create an Azure Resource Manager endpoint in your VSTS team project manually or let VSTS create one for you.
+1. Create an Azure Resource Manager endpoint in your Azure DevOps team project manually or let Azure DevOps create one for you.
 2. Go to the [Azure portal](https://portal.azure.com)
 3. In the Azure portal, navigate to **App Registrations**
 4. Select the created app registration.
 If you can't find it, you probably don't have the right permissions.
 You can still find the app registration by changing the tab to **All applications**.